How to Spot a Phishing Email – Useful Tips

 Sense of urgency or fear tactic: Phishing attacks frequently create a sense of need for immediate action or use fear tactics to compel the recipient to act quickly without thinking.
 They might claim, “Your account has been compromised!
 Verify your identity immediately,” or “You have an outstanding invoice.
 Pay now to avoid penalties.”
 So if an email insists that you take immediate action or claims a limited-time offer with severe consequences for inaction, take a moment to thoroughly read and understand the message.
 Reputable organizations, such as government agency, do not use email to threaten consequences if you don’t follow their instructions.

-Too good to be true: Phishing emails often entice recipients with offers that seem too good to be true, such as winning a lottery you never entered, receiving a free gift, or being selected for an exclusive deal.
+Too good to be true: Fraudulent emails often entice recipients with offers that seem too good to be true, such as winning a lottery you never entered, receiving a free gift, or being selected for an exclusive deal.
 These scam emails play on people’s desires for quick rewards.
 Always be skeptical of offers that seem unusually generous or unrealistic.

-Unusual or unexpected attachments: Attachments in phishing messages can contain malware or viruses, so it’s crucial to be cautious of unexpected or suspicious attachments, especially from unknown senders.
+Unusual or unexpected attachments: Attachments in phishing attempts can contain malware or viruses, so it’s crucial to be cautious of unexpected or suspicious attachments, especially from unknown senders.
 For example, attachments might be labeled as “Invoice,” “Payment Confirmation,” or “Important Document” from unfamiliar sources and may have unusual file extensions like .exe, .scr, or .zip.
 Always scan attachments with antivirus software before opening them.

 Phishing email example